Skip to content

 Environment Variables

-No environment variables are used in this workflow.
-All configuration is handled through n8n credentials and node parameters.
+No environment variables are explicitly used in this workflow.
+All configuration is handled through n8n's credential system.

 Data Flow